-Required Element 7.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: All Programs: Program policies, procedures, practices, and materials related to student recruitment and admission must comply with state and federal laws and regulations.
+Required Element 7.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: Program policies, procedures, practices, and materials related to student recruitment and admission must comply with state and federal laws and regulations.
 Recruitment and admission practices must be applied fairly and consistently.
 Program shall demonstrate by tangible action their commitment to enrolling a diverse student body.
-Discuss how program policies, procedures, practices, and materials related to student recruitment and admission comply with state and federal laws and regulations.
-Describe the tangible actions, such as documented conversations in meeting minutes, changes to admission requirements, policies or other verifiable activities, the program is taking that demonstrate their commitment to enrolling a diverse student body.
+All Programs: Discuss how program policies, procedures, practices, and materials related to student recruitment and admission comply with state and federal laws and regulations.
+Note: The program must show how the policies used for recruitment and admission comply with state and federal laws and regulations.
+Only information under Required Element 7.3 is required to be on the program's website. • Describe the tangible actions, such as documented conversations in meeting minutes, changes to admission requirements, policies or other verifiable activities, the program is taking that demonstrate their commitment to enrolling a diverse student body.
+Note: ACEND is not requiring quotas for diverse students, but instead looking at a program's efforts to have a diverse student body.
+Note: ACEND requires that programs comply with ALL state and federal laws.
+ACEND Standards do not supersede state and federal laws.

 Required Element 7.2 Narrative to Support Achievement Appendix Evidence Onsite Evidence All Programs: All information to prospective students and the public must be current, accurate and consistent.
 Each information source must provide a reference to where complete program information can be found.
 All Programs: Describe where complete program information can be found (i.e., website, brochure, handbook, etc.) and how program materials are updated to ensure accuracy and consistency.
 If the program's handbook contains the information for prospective students and the public, a statement on the program's website must state what required information can be found in the handbook and direct the viewer to the handbook.
-All Programs: • Any printed materials, such as brochures or catalogs, that are used to publicize the program, if applicable [Programs applying for candidacy provide draft materials].
+All Programs: Any printed materials, such as brochures or catalogs, that are used to publicize the program, if applicable [Programs applying for candidacy provide draft materials].